IDeepspace/Blog/source/_posts/Vue/Vue 基础语法.md

     // ...
     data() {
       return {
-        msg: 'Welcome to Your Vue.js App',
+        msg: "Welcome to Your Vue.js App",
       };
     },
   };